 - Kingdom of Loathing has Grandpa Sea Monkee.
 After finding him as part of the Sea quest line, you can ask him about a number of topics, most of which provoke a long, confused, and tangent-filled anecdote about Grandpa and his childhood friends.
 However, if you ask the right keywords, he'll provide information that unlocks various new item drops or advances the quest.

 - Borderlands 2 has one in The Horrible Hunger of the Ravenous Wattle Gobbler DLC from Grandma Flexington, the grandmother of Mister Torgue.
-Listening to her extremely long-winded monologue is a sidequest and a test in patience since not only can you not move away, but she'll even ask you a question to see if you were listening.
-Failing any of them automatically causes you to fail the quest, forcing you to start the whole thing over.
+Listening to her extremely long-winded monologue is a sidequest and a test in patience since not only can you not leave her tiny fenced-off area without failing the quest and having to start over, but she'll even ask you a question to see if you were listening, which will also fail the quest if you give the wrong answer.
 Your reward is, of course, one dollar.
 Afterwards, there's a "Raid Boss Difficulty" version of the mission, where she goes on an even longer monologue, although this one at least breaks up the monotony by sending you on a fetch quest partway through, and the reward is significantly better (a purple-rarity Torgue weapon).

 - Final Fantasy X-2: Listening to Machean's excruciatingly long-winded expositions without interrupting him or skipping the cutscenes nets you precious points towards 100% Completion.